MAGNETISM AND QUANTUM COMPUTATION

 -Quantum Computation and Quantum Information by M.A.
 Nielsen and I.L.
 Chuang, Cambridge.

 Slides, blackboard calculations and numerical simulations.
-Slides are uploaded on the Elly platform before the corresponding lessons.

 Assessment methods and criteria